 The flags field is a bitmap that defines the type of eviction the switch is implementing.
-The following flags:
+It may include a combination of the following flags:

 If the flag OFPTMPEF\IMPORTANCE is set, the eviction process will use the flow entry importance field (see 7.3.4.2) to perform eviction.
 If the flag OFPTMPEF\IMPORTANCE is the only flag set, eviction will be performed strictly in order of importance, that is flow entry with lower importance will always be evicted before flow entry with higher importance.
+If a new flow entry to insert is less important than all existing flow entries, no eviction takes place.
 The eviction mechanism is switch defined, therefore it is not possible to predict in which order flow entries of same importance will get evicted.